ITC-Starbase/Thrasos-OreScanner/README.md

 ```
 [Scanner Properties](./images/ScanResults.png)

 If you scan an asteroid it will add "Ore" or "Crystals" to the result text.
-If you scan an object it will omit these words
+If you scan an object it will omit these words.

+Feel free to use modify or resdistribute this script in any way.